Mtuart/Speedometer/README.md

 # Speedometer

-Addon for the Vehicles Plugin (made by Pollitoyeye), which implements a Blocks per Second Speedometer next to the Fuel Bar.
+Addon for the Vehicles Plugin (made by Pollitoyeye), which allows you to add your own Speedometer in the Fuelbar!

 ### How to install:
 > Step 1: